tripplerizz/IntroToFlask/README.md

 - This is the Flask application that will receive HTTP requests and return HTTP responses.
 - It routes different endpoints (urls) to different Python functions.

+On the templates folder, there are HTML files that the prior mentioned Python functions can render (using the functino **render_template**

+Try routing different url endpoints to different Python functions that render differnet HTML pages!
+- This is a great example of using a backend (Flask) to handle your frontend (HTML)